YoRyan/open-nec/Docs/index.md

 To make this all possible, the project provides drop-in replacements for Dovetail's Lua bytecode.
 With control of the Lua scripting, we have complete control over the behavior of locomotive's systems, as well as the route's signaling system.
 Thus, we can fix bugs and make dramatic improvements to the gameplay experience.

-Currently, the project consists of a single enhancement mod for several Amtrak locomotives, as well as complete Automatic Train Control (ATC) and Advanced Civil Speed Enforcement System (ACSES) implementations.
+Currently, the project enhances most of the Northeast Corridor locomotives available for Train Simulator, adding complete Automatic Train Control (ATC) and Advanced Civil Speed Enforcement System (ACSES) implementations.

 Locomotives overhauled by the Open NEC project include: